 Speaking of taxes, to help get 1000 signatures, one can ask for the county database or state database.
 I called the state and was routed back and forth and then each time, the phone was conveniently disconnected.
 For my part, I got the pleasure of dialing again but since time is important, I chose not to work with the state.
 The state database cost $20.00 or so I had been told.

-District 11 [Before the recent changes to District 17] in Pennsylvania consisted of all or part of five different counties -- Carbon, Columbia, Monroe, Lackawanna, and Luzerne.
+District 11 [Before the recent changes to District 17 and now District 8] in Pennsylvania consisted of all or part of five different counties -- Carbon, Columbia, Monroe, Lackawanna, and Luzerne.
 To get the databases for these counties, they must be obtained from the counties one by one, for a sum of $50.00 per CD or $250.00.
 To capture one signature on a petition in each of the five counties--a total of just 5 signatures--would cost approximately $10,00 in Notary Public fees per sheet or $50.00 to have all five signatures notarized.

 Why is this a requirement when the State does not accept the notarized affidavit---the word of the Notary, anyway?
 Vodvarka's were all notarized but the court did not accept the Notary's attestations.
 The answer is because it is effective harassment for anybody who dares challenge the powers that be.
 But, you already know that.

 Of course each House petition holds 50 signatures so it would take 20 perfect petitions to reach 1000 signatures at a cost of $200.00.
 Since, at least 1500 signatures is recommended as many will be eliminated rather than verified, this cost is at best $300.00.
 With signature circulators working on behalf of every candidate, many of the sheets have no more than ten signatures.
 Of all had just ten signatures, this would be 100 sheets and the cost would be $1000.00 for the notarization of the signatures.